kanar1234/Main/Artificial Intelligence/README.md

 This directory contains projects done in my A.I. class.
 All projects are done in python.

 Here is a short descriptions of each project.

+Note - Pacman functions and graphics are given.

 PA0 - Python review.
 Calculates cost of fruits purchased from shops and returns the best shop to buy fruits at.
 -Note: The pacman models and boards are given.